bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

 ### Arrow Functions (Fat Arrows)

-side note … if you don't know what this means ignore it… but if you write an arrow function that utilizes an implicit return… that's roughly equivalent to what is referred to as a lambda function in other languages.
+side note … if you don’t know what this means ignore it… but if you write an arrow function that utilizes an implicit return… that’s roughly equivalent to what is referred to as a lambda function in other languages.

 -   <span id="4190">`=>` : A more concise way of declaring a function and also considers the behavior of `this` and context.</span>